Mausoleums of Multan: Tomb of Shah Rukn-e-Alam

-Besides its religious importance, the mausoleum is also of considerable archaeological value as its dome is reputed to be the second largest in the world, after Gol gumbad of Bijapur (India), which is the largest.
+Besides its religious importance, the mausoleum is also of considerable archaeological value as its dome is reputed to be the second largest in the world after Gol Gumbaz in Bijiapur, India.
 The mausoleum is built entirely of red brick, bounded with beams of shisham wood, which have now turned black after so many centuries.
-The whole of the exterior is elaborately ornamented with glazed tile panels, string courses and battlements.
-Colors used are dark blue, azure, and white, contrasted with the deep red of the finely polished bricks.
+The whole of the exterior is ornamented with glazed tile panels, string courses and battlements.
+Colors used are dark blue, azure, and white, contrasted with deep red polished bricks.
 The tomb was said to have been built by Ghias-ud-Din Tughlak for himself, but was given up by his son Muhammad Tughlak in favour of Rukn-i-Alam, when he died in 1330.

 Shamsuddin Sabzwari Multani

 The mausoleum of Shamsuddin Sabzwari Multani ibn Pir Sayed Salahuddin is located about half a mile to the east of the Fort site, on the high bank of the old bed of the Ravi River near Aam Khas Garden.
 Sabzwari was born in 1165.
 He died in 1276 and the shrine was built by his grandson in 1330.
 The tomb is square, 30 ft in height surmounted by a hemispherical dome.
 It is decorated with ornamental glazed tiles.